nonfx/terrarium/src/pkg/metadata/dependency/readme.md

 Each Dependency Interface is defined using several YAML attributes:

 - `id`: Identifier of the dependency interface.
-This identifier is referred by the app manifest in order to "use" the dependency interface.
-And it is also used in the Terrarium Platform Template to "implement" the dependency interface as a IaC component.
+This identifier is referred to by the app manifest in order to "use" the dependency interface.
+And it is also used in the Terrarium Platform Template to "implement" the dependency interface as an IaC component.
 - `title`: A human-readable title for the dependency.
 - `description`: A detailed description of what the dependency is and what it does.
 - `inputs`: The schema for the inputs that the dependency requires.
-This schema is defined based on the [JSON Schema specification](https://json-schema.org/)
+This schema is defined based on the [JSON Schema specification](https://json-schema.org/).
 - `outputs`: The schema for the outputs that the dependency produces.
 Like `inputs`, this schema definition is also based on the JSON Schema specification.

 ## Example